Department of Psychology

 Biography

-Tonya is a sixth-year doctoral student.
+Tonya is a seventh-year doctoral student.
 Her research interests include culturally competent psychological assessment and educational testing of minorities.
 Through her research, she is also interested in addressing the stigma that may be felt by members of communities of color when they seek professional psychological services.
 In her spare time, she enjoys reading, traveling, and spending time with family and friends.

 Primary Research Interest